rlavelle/Exoplanet/README.md

 # requirements

-rMake sure you are using python3.6 (highest version of python tensorflow works with).
+Make sure you are using python3.6 (highest version of python tensorflow works with).
 Create a virtual environment by running:

 ```
 python3.6 -m venv env